FutCoinSpot Blog • 2026 Guide

 There's a lot of fear and misinformation out there.
 Let's clear up the things that are completely within the rules.

-Mass bidding, investing in fodder before SBCs drop, flipping special cards during promos — all within the rules.
+Buying cards at one price and selling them at a higher price is literally the intended use of the transfer market.
+Mass bidding, investing in fodder before SBCs drop, flipping special cards during promos: all of this is within the rules.
 You can store as many coins as you want, as long as you earned them through legitimate gameplay or trading.

-EA has confirmed you can hold as many coins as you want, as long as they were earned legitimately.
-Having a large balance is not, by itself, a ban trigger.
+EA has confirmed directly on their rules page: you can hold as many coins as you want, as long as they were earned legitimately.
+Having a large coin balance is not, by itself, a ban trigger.
 The issue is how those coins got there, not how many there are.

-Grinding Rivals, Champions, and Squad Battles is obviously fine.
+Grinding Rivals, Champions, and Squad Battles to earn coins through match rewards is obviously fine.
 You might trigger a soft ban cooldown if you play an extreme number of matches in a short period, but that's a temporary rate-limit, not a penalty for breaking rules.

 Completing Squad Building Challenges is a core game mechanic.
 Completing many of them in a short window is fine.
-The only risk is a temporary soft ban if the system thinks you're doing it at an inhuman pace (which would indicate automation).
+Again, the only risk here is a temporary soft ban if the system thinks you're doing it at an inhuman pace (which would indicate automation).

 The grey areas: where false positives happen